 The man who was in charge of this lavish affair was Gen. Johannes Blaskowitz, the commander who had actually taken the city.
 Hitler had not, in the past, been able to warm up to the man.
 Now when he saw the lavish tables of food laid out, he was noted as saying with false wonder something like, "What, are we at WAR, or not?"
 Then making the comment about eating with his troops, he went out to the field kitchens set up for the occupying soldiers, and had a small bowl of soup (or something like that).

 The officer in charge of Hitler's escort was Erwin Rommel.
 (Peter Margaritis)

 U.S.S.R.: Moscow: Latvia and the USSR sign a mutual assistance pact, giving the Soviets sea and air bases on the Baltic.
 This is the result of Stalin's free hand in the Baltic states granted by the German-Soviet Boundary and Friendship Treaty.

 Stalin has also signed a Treaty of Mutual Assistance with Estonia giving the Soviets the right to occupy the naval bases of Narva, Baltiski, Haapsalu and Parnu.
 Talks have started with Lithuania on the last "Treaty of Mutual Assistance".

-The Soviet FM Vyacheslav Molotov meets the Finnish Ambassador
+The Soviet Foreign Minister Vyacheslav Molotov meets the Finnish Ambassador